josephmontes/wOBAvs.xwOBA/README.md

 ##### 2023
 ![Screenshot 2023-10-01 005341](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/0b863bbf-c35c-4bac-9bb6-34b2ce2d7c2a)

-- He pulls Flyballs almost 3 times more than the league average rate
+- He Pulls Flyballs almost 3 times more than the league average rate
   - League Average: 5.5%
 - Another interesting note: in 2022, the wOBA value on Paredes' Oppo Groundballs **underperformed** it's xwOBA value (d_wOBA = -0.113) which is a stark contrast to the league wide trend shown in the table in the Analysis section for Oppo Groundballs (d_wOBA = 0.165)
   - But in 2023, his wOBA against Oppo Groundballs rebounded closer to more normal rates (d_wOBA = 0.245) and his overall wOBA value also benefited from this
-    - This is a good example of a way to properly identify good or bad 'luck': by the wOBA/xwOBA difference a player experiences on ***specific types of batted balls, not their overall wOBA/xwOBA difference***
+    - This seems like a better way to identify a player that might be experiencing good or bad 'luck': by the wOBA/xwOBA difference they experiences on ***specific types of batted balls, not their overall wOBA/xwOBA difference***

-#### Nolan Arenado is another prime example of a player like Isaac Paredes
+#### Nolan Arenado is another prime example of a player who outperforms his xwOBA by Pulling Flyballs

 ### Bo Bichette
-  - His wOBA typically outperforms his xwOBA despite having average foot speed (27.7 ft/s)
+  - His wOBA typically outperforms his xwOBA despite hitting Pulled Flyballs at such a low rate (3.5% average)
-    - He pulls flyballs at such a low rate (3.5% average) that you would expect him to be someone that does not outperform his xwOBA - since pulling flyballs is the main way of doing it
+    - He also possesses average foot speed (27.7 ft/s)

 ![Screenshot 2023-10-01 011233](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/92a29793-25a7-4420-b7f0-575571ec12e3)

+- Bo Bichette is a great example of a player that has taken advantage of the xwOBA differences on Oppo Groundballs by hitting them over 2x more than the average rate
+  - Average Oppo GB% is 5.8%
-- But what's happening in 2023?
+- But what's happening to his wOBA/xwOBA difference in 2023?

 ##### 2021
 ![Screenshot 2023-10-01 011323](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/8db5d3ec-62a4-4393-b578-e8c953878d32)